TALZENNA- talazoparib capsule

 o

-Females who are able to become pregnant should use effective birth control (contraception) during treatment with TALZENNA and for at least 7 months after receiving the last dose of TALZENNA.
+You should use effective birth control (contraception) during treatment with TALZENNA and for 7 months after the last dose of TALZENNA.
 Talk to your healthcare provider about forms of birth control that may be right for you.

 o

-Tell your healthcare provider about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
-Taking TALZENNA and certain other medicines can affect how TALZENNA works and may cause side effects.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Taking TALZENNA with certain other medicines can affect how TALZENNA works and may cause side effects.

 Know the medicines you take.
 Keep a list of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.